My “Canada 150” birthday moment begins with the image of Canada’s own supersonic jet fighter – the Avro Arrow.

-The delta-winged Arrow was the fastest in the world (Mach 3) at 70,000 feet; could go from standing at idle to almost Mach 1 in 4.5 seconds; used a world-first computerized flight control and weapon systems; could be completely refueled and re-armed for takeoff in less than six minutes; and had a projected range of 750 miles compared to the 350 miles of the Bormarc missiles that were to replace it… and that was 1958!
+The delta-winged Arrow was created to be one of the fastest aircraft in the world (Mach 3 at 70,000 feet at full potential) that could go from standing at idle to almost Mach 1 in 4.5 seconds); used a world-first computerized flight control and weapon systems; could be completely refueled and re-armed for takeoff in less than six minutes; and had a projected range of 750 miles compared to the 350 miles of the Bormarc missiles that were to replace it… and that was 1959!

 By Dennis Jarvis – Flickr: DSC_6934 – Canadian Pride, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=13276285

 As a kid, I created a special hook shot when playing basketball that saw me sinking soaring baskets from centre court.
 I called it the “Avro Arrow” shot.
 Such was the impact on my own little world.